oskariorg/oskari-server/MigrationGuide.md

       <artifactId>control-userlayer</artifactId>
     </dependency>

+Additionally, `userlayer.default.source.epsg` property is no longer used.
+Instead `oskari.native.srs` (same property used by GeoServer populator, defaults to "EPSG:4326") is used to determine the target projection to which all the UserLayers will be reprojected before they are stored in the database.

 ### jQuery update 1.7.x -> 1.10.2

 The frontend has been updated to work with a bit newer jQuery library.
 We recommend updating any app-specific JSP-files